brainzvsbeauty2/Availity-Homework-Assignment-2022/README.md

 #### How would you explain to your grandmother what Availity does?

-I would tell me grandmother that availity is like the postal service, You want to send a letter to someone.
-This letter for Availity is more like a claim.
-You submit the letter to the postal service which is Availity.
-Postal Servive(Availity) checks the envelope for the stamp and make sure the contents are correct like address.
-Then the postal service (Availity) send that off to who you want lets say the insurance compant.
-Someone at the insurance comapny  gets the letter and reads it and writes a response.
-The person then sends it back through the same postal service.
+I would tell me grandmother that Availity is like the postal service, You want to send a letter to someone.
+In this case the letter is a claim being sent from the provider to an insurance company.
+You submit the letter to the postal service, or in this case,  Availity.
+The Postal Servive(Availity) checks the envelope, address, return information, stamp, etc. Then the postal service (Availity) sends that off to who you want, lets say the insurance company.
+The insurance comapny gets the letter and reads it, then composes a response.
+The insurance company then sends it back through the same postal service.
 The postal service (Availity) gives you the response.